axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 4.md

    Wait ~10 secs for the relayer to relayer your transaction
 2. On a new terminal window, enter Axelar node,
    ```
-   docker exec -it validator sh
+   docker exec -it axelar-core sh
    ```
 3. Check you received the funds